alberlab/IGM-Plus/README.md

 IGM-Plus: An Integrated Genome Modeling Platform (but better!)
 ============================================
-This is the genome modeling platform used in Frank Alber lab, Department of Microbiology, Immunology and Molecular Genetics, University of California Los Angeles.
+This is the signature genome modeling platform used in Frank Alber lab, Department of Microbiology, Immunology and Molecular Genetics, University of California Los Angeles.
 The source code is in the ```igm``` folder.
 A population of single cell chromosome/whole genome single-copy/diploid structures is generated, which fully recapitulate a variety of experimental genomic and/or imaging data.
 It does NOT preprocess raw data.
 Structures can be further processed using the [analysis package][https://github.com/alberlab/genome3danalysis] that is also available.